wcarc-on/wcarc-site/minutes/minutes202510.md

    - Q65 on WSJT-X for UHF and above.
    - HamsOverIP and DMR linking by the folks of HamsOverIP Canada.
    - Mike (VA3TEC): IP400 Presentation.
-   - Lawrence - Logging software acting as Rover controller.
+   - Lawrence: Logging software acting as Rover controller.
 - The Club's Annual General Meeting (AGM) will take place at the RAC headquarters on December 15th.

 ### Director's Report